Germany coach Loew to step down after this year's Euros - RFI

 Berlin (AFP)

-Germany's World Cup-winning head coach Joachim Loew will step down after the European championships this July, the German FA said on Tuesday.
+Germany's World Cup-winning head coach Joachim Loew will step down after the European championships this July, the German football association said on Tuesday.

-Loew will step down with a year left on his contract having signed up until the 2022 World Cup finals in Qatar.
+Loew will leave with a year left on his contract having signed up until the 2022 World Cup finals in Qatar.

 In a statement, Loew said he was "full of pride and enormous gratitude" after nearly 15 years as national coach and that he was "motivated" for his swansong at the rearranged European championships from June 11-July 11.

-However, there have been calls for him to resign since Germany were hammered 6-0 by Spain in the Nations League last November.

-That horror result followed two years of heavy criticism of Loew since Germany crashed out of the 2018 World Cup in Russia at the group stage.
+But Loew has faced three years of criticism since holders Germany crashed out of the 2018 World Cup in Russia at the group stage.

+The calls for him to resign grew louder since Germany were hammered 6-0 by Spain in the Nations League last November.

-Until that point, the Germans had reached at least the semi-finals of every tournament under Loew.
+Until the 2014 debacle, the Germans had reached at least the semi-finals of every tournament under Loew.

+"I have worked with the best footballers in the country and supported them in their development," Loew said on Tuesday.

+"I have had great triumphs with them and painful defeats, but above all many wonderful and magical moments - not just winning the 2014 World Cup in Brazil."

-The fallout from the debacle in Russia tainted his legacy as he tried to rebuild the team.
+The fallout from the debacle in Russia tainted his legacy as he struggled to rebuild the team.

 His decision in March 2019 to end the international careers of veterans Thomas Mueller, Jerome Boateng and Mats Hummels soon backfired.